Austin: 512-339-4040 Lakeway: 512-682-4798 Marble Falls: 830-992-2830 Dripping Springs: 512-339-4040

 Two Approaches to Treating Obstructive Sleep Apnea

-CPAP and Inspire are both effective treatments for obstructive sleep apnea — they just work very differently.
+CPAP and Inspire are both effective treatments for obstructive sleep apnea, but they work very differently.
 CPAP keeps your airway open from the outside using pressurized air delivered through a mask.
 Inspire keeps it open from the inside using gentle nerve stimulation to move your tongue forward while you sleep.

 Inspire is FDA-approved specifically for patients who cannot tolerate or do not benefit from CPAP.
 A small device implanted under the skin of the upper chest stimulates the hypoglossal nerve during sleep, gently moving the tongue and airway muscles forward.
-You turn it on with a small remote at bedtime — no mask, no hose, no machine.
-Capital ENT has performed Inspire surgery for over 10 years.
+You turn it on with a small remote at bedtime, with no mask, no hose, and no machine.
+Capital ENT provides Inspire evaluation, surgery, activation, and follow-up for appropriately selected patients.

 Schedule a Sleep Apnea Consultation